jackahuja/UserMgmt/README.md

   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjMiLCJuYmYiOjE2NDk0MzE2NjgsImV4cCI6MTY1MDAzNjQ2NywiaWF0IjoxNjQ5NDMxNjY4fQ.Uai4AFNazHJ7rjspOsONMrNjMrT6X4XGbB0-gsBypBY"
 }

-copy the freshly generated token value between "" i.e. eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjMiLCJuYmYiOjE2NDk0MzE2NjgsImV4cCI6MTY1MDAzNjQ2NywiaWF0IjoxNjQ5NDMxNjY4fQ.Uai4AFNazHJ7rjspOsONMrNjMrT6X4XGbB0-gsBypBY
+2) copy the freshly generated token value between "" i.e. eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjMiLCJuYmYiOjE2NDk0MzE2NjgsImV4cCI6MTY1MDAzNjQ2NywiaWF0IjoxNjQ5NDMxNjY4fQ.Uai4AFNazHJ7rjspOsONMrNjMrT6X4XGbB0-gsBypBY

- 3) Now At the right top of Swagger UI you would see Authorize button which will act as input for the token.
+Now At the right top of Swagger UI you would see "Authorize" button which will act as input for the token.

- 4) Paste the token and click on Authorize button, then close the frame.
+3) Paste the token and click on Authorize button, then close the frame.

- 5) Now you are ready to access APIs like Admin.
+4) Now you are ready to access APIs like Admin.